nicolasduminil/50-shades-of-rest/async-clients/README.md

 calls are still possible with the JAX-RS 2.1 `rx()` flavour, they are more suitable for being integrated in larger asynchronous flows than in tests, where a terminal `join()` is at some point required.

+### Eclipse MicroProfile REST Client asynchronous consumers

+In the previous chapter we've already discussed the Eclipse MicroProfile specs and, especially, the REST Client ones which facilitates the communication between REST producers and consumers, on HTTP.
+We've demonstrated how this communication works when synchrounous producers and consumers are used.
+Let's look now at how this same communication works with synchronous producers and asynchronous consumers.

+As you probably remember from the `classic` project, our MP REST Client was the interface `CurrentTimeResourceClient`, shown below:

+    ...
+    @GET
+    @Produces(MediaType.TEXT_PLAIN)
+    String getCurrentDateAndTimeAtDefaultZone();
+    @GET
+    @Path("{zoneId}")
+    @Produces(MediaType.TEXT_PLAIN)
+    String getCurrentDateAndTimeAtZone(@PathParam("zoneId") String zoneId);
+    ...
+<p style="text-align: center;">Listing 3.8 The synchronous MP REST Client interface</p>

+Now we're demonstrating how to use the same producer as before, but with an async consumer.
+Hence, our MP REST Client inteface becomes `TimeResourceMpClientAsync` in the `async-clients/mp-async-clients` project of the GitHub repository.

+    @RegisterRestClient(configKey = "base_uri")
+    @Path("time2")
+    public interface TimeResourceMpClientAsync
+    {
+      @GET
+      @Produces(MediaType.TEXT_PLAIN)
+      CompletionStage<String> getCurrentDateAndTimeAtDefaultZone();
+      @GET
+      @Path("{zoneId}")
+      @Produces(MediaType.TEXT_PLAIN)
+      CompletionStage<String> getCurrentDateAndTimeAtZone(@PathParam("zoneId") String zoneId);
+    }
+<p style="text-align: center;">Listing 3.9 The asynchronous MP REST Client interface</p>

+As you can see, our new MP REST Client interface doesn't return anymore directly the result, but a promise to this result as an instance of `CompletionStage<String>`.
+This new interface will be used by the Quarkus augmentation process, as explained previously, in order to generate a new asynchronous consumer for the same old synchronous producer (only the base URL has been changed, from `time` to `time2`).
+And everything works like before, as you can notice by executing the command:

+    $ mvn -pl async-clients/mp-async-clients/ test
+<p style="text-align: center;">Listing 3.9 Running unit tests with Maven</p>

+Here above the `-pl` Maven option will first move to the project `mp-async-clients` project before execute the Maven test lifecycle.
+This is a convenient way to run only partially unit tests, in separate subprojects, avoiding this way to run all of them, which might be time-consuming.

+## Asynchronous REST producers

+In the preceding chapter we examined how to asynchronously invoke synchronous REST services and we presented several examples to illustrate this process.
+Let's now look at how these REST services could themselves asynchronously process the incoming requests and produce responses.

+Most of the requests processed by the most common REST services are short-lived and, hence, the synchronous processing mode is very convenient in this case, as a few hundreds users could call them, while getting relatively decent response times.
+Each incomming request is processed by a dedicated thread, meaning that a few hundreds users will require a few hundreds threads.
+This model is known as "one thread per connection".

+However, in more special cases, in FinTech applications, for example, where each consumer request might result in a long-running operation, the associated threads and sockets would block indefinetly, doing nothing other than idling.
+Then, having a few hundreds threads which don't do anything else than idling means consuming a lots of the OS resources.
+This kind of application is very hard to scale.

+The "one thread by connection" processing model that we described here was imposed by the Servlet API specs on which the REST ones, like JAX-RS and now Jakarta REST, are based.
+But in 2009, the Servlet 3.0 specs introduced an asynchronous API that allow for suspending on the server side the current request and handling it by a separate thread, other than the calling one.
+For the long-running applications described above, this meant that a small handfull of threads could manage to send responses back to consumers, who can poll for results or be waked up by callbacks, avoiding this way all the overhead of the "one thread per connection" model.

+JAS-RS 2.0, released in 2013, was the first release of the specs supporting server side asynchronous processing.

+### JAX-RS 2.0 asynchronous producers

+To use REST JAX-RS 2.0 asynchronous producers requires to interact with the `AsynResponse` inteface introduced by the version of the specs.

+    public interface AsyncResponse
+    {
+      boolean resume(Object response);
+      boolean resume(Throwable response);
+    }
+<p style="text-align: center;">Listing 4.1 The interface AsyncResponse introduced by JAX-RS 2.0</p>

+The subproject `async-jaxrs20` in the `async-services` folder of the GitHub repository shows an example to illustrate the use of the `AsyncResponse` interface.
+Here is an extract:

+    ...
+    private static final String TIME_SERVER = "time.google.com";
+    private static final String FMT = "d MMM uuuu, HH:mm:ss XXX z";
+    private final NTPUDPClient ntpClient = new NTPUDPClient();
+    private static InetAddress inetAddress;
+    private static final Logger LOG = LoggerFactory.getLogger(BaseNtpResourceAsync.class);

+    @PostConstruct
+    public void postConstruct() throws Exception
+    {
+      inetAddress = InetAddress.getByName(TIME_SERVER);
+      ntpClient.setDefaultTimeout(5000);
+      ntpClient.open();
+      ...
+    }

+    @GET
+    public void currentTime(@Suspended AsyncResponse ar) throws IOException {
+      long time = ntpClient.getTime(inetAddress).getMessage().getTransmitTimeStamp().getTime();
+      ar.resume(Instant.ofEpochMilli(time).atZone(ZoneId.systemDefault())
+        .format(DateTimeFormatter.ofPattern(FMT)));
+    }

+    @GET
+    @Path("{zoneId}")
+    public void zonedTime(@PathParam("zoneId") String zoneId, @Suspended AsyncResponse ar) throws IOException {
+      long time = ntpClient.getTime(inetAddress).getMessage().getTransmitTimeStamp().getTime();
+      ar.resume(Instant.ofEpochMilli(time).atZone(ZoneId.of(URLDecoder.decode(zoneId, StandardCharsets.UTF_8))).format(DateTimeFormatter.ofPattern(FMT)));
+    }
+    ...
+<p style="text-align: center;">Listing 4.2 Using the interface AsyncResponse introduced by JAX-RS 2.0</p>

+The first thing to notice is that our textbook REST service business case has changed.
+Since we implement now an asynchronous processing, we needed an endpoint which doesn't return instantly, as it was the case of the preceding one, that sent back the current date and time in different time zones.
+Now, we're invoking the Google's time-server, at `time.google.com`, to request date and time and this operation, consisting in calling and external service, is supposed to take longer.

+The other thing we need to notice is that, this time, our endpoints don't return anymore a `String` instance formatted as a date and time, but a `void`.
+That's a surprise as one could legimately wonder what could be the point of a REST endpoint returning a `void` ?

+And last but not least, the 3rd thing to notice is the `@Suspended` annotated instance of the `AsyncResponse` input parameter passed to each endpoint.

+Here is what things work: injecting an instance of `AsyncResponse` as an input parameter of our endpoints, using the `@Suspended` annotation, has the effect of suspending, from the current thread of execution, the HTTP request which will be handled by a new background thread spawned on this purpose.
+Once that this thread did its work, in our case getting the date and time from the Google service, it sends a response back to the consumer by calling `AsyncResponse.resume()...`.
+This means a successfull response and, hence, a status code 200 is sent back to the consumer.
+Also, the `resume()` method will automatically marshall the formatted date and time into the HTTP request body.

+We can use a variety of synchronous or asynchronous, blocking or non-blocking consumers with such a REST service.
+For example, the Quarkus test class `TestNtpResourceAsyncJaxrs20` demonstrates a RESTassured synchronous consumer, while `TestBlockingJava8NtpResourceJaxrs20` and `TestNonBlockingJava8NtpResourceJaxrs20` show the same test in an asynchronous blocking and, respectivelly, unblocking way.
+We have already discussed the blocking and unblocking asynchronous clients during the preceding chapter.

+## JAX-RS 2.1 asynchronous producers